cenit-io/cenit-docs/docs/connector_factory/understanding_the_incoming_webhooks_elements.md

 So, the first time and event occurs and the request is sent to Cenit IO, the algorithm action_hook calls the algorithm action_check_hook and the execution is stopped to anounce the process isn't customized yet.
 After customizing the code in the algorithm action_hook you must change the code in the algorithm action_check_hook to let the process executes succesfully.

-If you are not sure about how to control the access to the service you can just leave the code of the algorithm action_check_hook blank.
-However, depending on the info sent by the API you can check if you want the process to be executed or rejected.
+If you are not sure about how to control the access to the service you can just leave the code of the algorithm action_check_hook blank but we recommend to write some code here in order to do some verification.
+So, depending on the info sent by the API you can check if you want the process to be executed or rejected.
+You need to find the way of verifying the origin and authenticity of the data.
 Let's see an example of code of the algorithm action_check_hook for the Zoho CRM API:

 ```ruby
 # TODO: Implement here the control of access to the service.